adaga06/nano-DyMEAN/README.md

 # nano-DyMEAN

 ## Description
-Personal modifications of the dyMEAN framework tailored for Nanobody analysis.
-We start with DyMEAN paper implimentation, and modify that scripts to avoid the use of lighchain explicly. the input for dyMEAN is just the json files(train.json, valid.json and test.json) and all_structure folders which has all pdb structures
+Personal modifications of the dyMEAN framework tailored for Nanobody analysis We start with DyMEAN paper implementation and modify that script to avoid the use of light chain explicitly. the input for dyMEAN is just the json files(train.json, valid.json and test.json) and all_structure folders which has all pdb structures

 ## Results Overview or reproducibility of results from DyMEAN Paper using their checkpoint.